Source: British Library MS Royal 2B VII f.73v. © British Library Board

 Environmental and Social Performance Indicators

 We are committed to financial transparency.
-In the table below you will find our key environmental and social performance indicators for the year to date in both absolute terms and in proportion to total sales.
+In the table below you will find our key environmental and social performance indicators for the previous year in both absolute terms and in proportion to total sales.

 |Excess margins invested in projects||0 €|